Financial Freedom

 9. Skill Development: Develop efficiency skills and high-income skills.

-As with most things worth pursuing these opportunities, like Rome, won’t be built in a day.
+As with most things worth pursuing, these opportunities, like Rome, won’t be built in a day.

-Remember, You Are Worth It
+Remember — You Are Worth Financial Freedom

 Move towards things that ignite excitement and opportunities that align with what brings enjoyment and value.
 See them as a road trip to financial freedom and time freedom.